Campus renovations include ‘one-of-a-kind’ updates

 Styron said that there wasn’t anything like this in other institutions of Tarleton’s size or in this region, referring to the new completed Grant facilities.
 It’s “one of a kind,” she said.

 Clyde H. Wells Fine Arts Center is experiencing changes of its own.
 Renovation plans for it include a complete updating and the addition of new items such as getting carpet installers texas for a new carpet, paint, trim, wall coverings, and furniture.
 We imagine that some of the rooms will be renovated in terms of paint and trim, but some of the antique furniture will remain to ensure that the building does not lose all of its history and rusticness.
 If it needs updating, there are firms similar to Driscolls Antiques Ltd who sell antique furniture and this may be an option if they want to ensure that the historical elements remain in the building.
 Apart from that, we expect most rooms to be completely updated with more modern furnishings and designs to show the development of the campus.
-We will likely see that many of the changes involve the music library, music offices, art gallery, and improvement of acoustics.
-A new, third art studio is coming to fruition as well.
+We will likely see that many of the changes involve the music library, music offices, art gallery, and improvement of acoustics, along with a new, third art studio coming to fruition as well.

 Two of the most well-known “rooms” at the Wells Center is the theater and the auditorium.
 Plans for these rooms involve new carpet, stage flooring, seating, as well as lighting and sound equipment.